CarolMargeth/Streamlit_NY_VehicleCrash/README.md

 # Streamlit_NY_VehicleCrash

+Coursera guide project

+**Goals:**

-Build a interactive web application with Streamlit and Python
+1. Build a interactive web application with Streamlit and Python
+2. Use Pandas for data manipulation in data science workflows